wearethepioneers18/The-Zig-Movie-App/README.md

 Step 1 of the Interview process.
 Follow the instructions below to complete this portion of the interview.
 Please note, although we do not set a time limit for this challenge, we recommend completing it as soon as possible as we evaluate candidates on a first come, first serve basis...

+If you have any questions, please feel free to email support@TheZig.io.
+We will do our best to clarify any issues you come across.

 ## Prerequisites:

 1. A Text Editor - We recommend Visual Studio Code for the ClientSide code, its lightweight, powerful and Free! (https://code.visualstudio.com/)